 1) Themes: With a self-hosted WP, you have full control over the themes.
 You have many free and paid themes at your disposal, whereas with a free WP, you are limited to just the themes that WP provides.
 WP.org wins this.

 2) Plugins/Widgets: Wordpress.com does not allow you to add any plugins or widgets except the default ones provided by WordPress; whereas self-hosted WordPress gives you the control to upload as many free/paid plugins as you like.
 WP.org wins this.

 3) Cost: On a casual glance, WordPress.com (WP hosted) wins this one, however a careful observation would make it clear that self-hosted WP is a better choice.
-Agreed, there are a few obvious costs associated with WordPress.org, like domain registration and hosting fee, and WP.com is free.
+Agreed, there are a few obvious costs associated with WordPress.org, like domain registration and web hosting provider fees, and WP.com is free.